ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 In addition, some Clients may rather not support the following set of secondary operations and corresponding interactions with the KDC.
 This can be specified, for instance, in compliance documents defining minimalistic Clients and their capabilities in specific deployments.
 In turn, these might also have to consider the used application profile of this specification.

-* GET request to /ace-group/GROUPNAME/kdc-cred , in order to retrieve the current authentication credential of the KDC, in addition to when joining the group.
+* GET request to /ace-group/GROUPNAME/kdc-cred , in order to retrieve the current authentication credential of the KDC.
 This is relevant only if the KDC has an associated authentication credential and this is required for the correct group operation.

-* GET request to /ace-group/GROUPNAME/policies , in order to retrieve the current group policies as a group member, in addition to when joining the group.
+* GET request to /ace-group/GROUPNAME/policies , in order to retrieve the current group policies as a group member.

 * GET request to /ace-group/GROUPNAME/nodes/NODENAME , in order to retrieve the current group keying material and individual keying material.
 The former can also be retrieved through a GET request to /ace-group/GROUPNAME/ (see above).
-The latter would not be possible to re-obtain as a group member.

 * PUT request to /ace-group/GROUPNAME/nodes/NODENAME , in order to ask for new individual keying material.
 Alternatively, the Client could obtain new individual keying material by re-joining the group through a POST request to /ace-group/GROUPNAME/ (see above).
 Furthermore, depending on its roles in the group or on the application profile of this specification, the Client might simply not be associated with any individual keying material.